-For most women, things that help reduce acid production or prevent reﬂux are helpful
+For most people, things that help reduce acid production or prevent reﬂux are helpful

-in avoiding the discomfort of heartburn.
+in preventing the discomfort of heartburn.
 Here are tips that may help:

-Eat multiple, small meals spread throughout the day, much like “grazing,” instead
+Eat multiple, small meals spread during the day, much like grazing, instead of 3 big

-Try elevating the head of your bed by several inches, and wait a while after eating
+Try raising the head of your bed by several inches.
+And wait a while after eating

 before going to bed or lying down.

-Some women find that it’s better to drink fluids between meals, rather than with a
+Some people find that it’s better to drink fluids between meals, rather than with

-If your symptoms do not improve after the above recommended diet and lifestyle changes
+If your symptoms don't improve after the above advised diet and lifestyle changes

 are in place, talk with your healthcare provider about over-the-counter medicines.